sagar-viradiya/koreography/README.md

 Creating choreography is the process of recording moves on [Animatable](https://developer.android.com/jetpack/compose/animation/value-based#animatable), A low level compose animation API.
 Moves could be either parallel or sequential.
 A choreography is a composition of such moves that you can declare through clean and concise Kotlin DSL as shown below.

+For example, let's say you want to sequentially animate alpha first and then scale of an image then you can declare the following choreography.
+You would then apply animatable values that you are animating in choreography in the Image composable as shown below.

 ### Choreographying sequential animation

 ```kotlin